giang12/me/README.md

 ## want to know me? read what I read, read my mind...be gentle

 [Craftman, trying to be more disciplined like an engineer...](http://philosopherdeveloper.com/posts/am-i-an-engineer.html)

+## --- ##
+> “It takes guts to be a first follower.
+You stand out, you brave ridiculing yourself.
+Being a first follower is an underappreciated form of leadership”.